emenkah/storechat/readme.md

 python manage.py runserver
 ```

-Some fixture will be added so easily populate the db for test purposes
+Some fixture will be added so to easily populate the db for test purposes

 ###
 Postman collections have been shared as `Store.postman_collection.json`